How to file a Connecticut annual report

 Consequences of not filing

-Connecticut typically doesn't charge late fees, but that doesn't mean it is free to skip filing.
-Cooperative associations do face a $50 penalty for each missed or inaccurate report.
+Connecticut generally doesn't charge late fees for standard entities, but that doesn't make it free to skip filing.
+Cooperative associations do face penalties as described above.
 You'll also need to pay all standard filing fees you missed when reinstating.

 Getting back in good standing takes several steps: